-Traveling pass the turn off to the ancient Deegavapi Stupa on the Samanthure – Deegavapi road you will come across the ancient Eragama Reservoir.
-1.5 km passing the reservoir lies on ruins of an ancient dagoba on a picturesque rock on right side the road.
+Traveling along the Samanthure–Deegavapi road, past the turn-off to the ancient Deegavapi Stupa, you will come across the Eragama Reservoir.
+About 1.5 km beyond the reservoir lies the ruin of an ancient dagoba, perched on a picturesque rock on the right side of the road.

 “Manikkamadu Dagoba mound and rock boulders with stairways situated in No. 5-2-34-005-07 Irakkamam Grama Niladhari Division in Eragama (Irakkamam) Divisional Secretary’s Division in Ampara District in Eastern Province. (latitude 7º 15′ 36” N and longitude 081º 43′ 16” E).”

-This stupa is now believed to be one of the Parivara Stupa of Deegavapi Maha Seya.
-One such parivara stupa of the Deegavapi was bulldozed by Minister and Sri Lanka Muslim Congress leader late M.H.M.
-Ashraff while building a road through the Deegavapi temple land in late 1990s.
-A new temple has been built where another Parivara Stupa has been.
-Others have been lost even before discovery.
+This stupa is believed to be one of the Parivara Stupa of the Deegavapi Maha Seya.
+In the late 1990s, one such stupa was bulldozed under the orders of Minister and Sri Lanka Muslim Congress leader, the late M.H.M.
+Ashraff, during the construction of a road through Deegavapi temple land.
+A new temple now stands where another Parivara Stupa once existed, while others have disappeared before they could be documented.

-Until around 1980, a small temple has been at the bottom of the rock known as the Manikkamadu Kanda.
-With the LTTE Tamil Terrorists invading and killing Sinhalese civilians in the area, the temple and about 100 Sinhalese Buddhists in the area had been forced to leave their land.
-The chief priest, Thangalle Pangnasena Thero had then passed away from an accident and the main beneficiary Rev. Hegoda Indrasara Thero too was brutally hacked to death by the Tamil Tiger Terrorist group LTTE during the Aranthalawa Massacre.
+Until around 1980, a small temple stood at the base of the rock known as Manikkamadu Kanda.
+With the rise of LTTE terrorism in the region, Sinhalese Buddhist residents were targeted, and about 100 people were forced to abandon their homes.
+The chief monk, Thangalle Pangnasena Thero, died in an accident, while his main supporter, Rev. Hegoda Indrasara Thero, was brutally killed during the Aranthalawa Massacre by the LTTE.

-But this temple had been deserted wi until the priest But when the Residence House for a priest was commenced this year on a land offered by the government, severe opposition from Muslims forced to halt this construction and currently this matter has been taken to the courts.
+This temple had been deserted until a residence house for a priest was commenced this year on land offered by the government.
+Severe opposition from Muslims forced the halt of this construction, and currently, this matter has been taken to the courts.

-More ruins with drip-ledge caves on a rock on the opposite side of the road too has been declared as a protected archaeological site by the same gazette and describes the location as follows;
+More ruins with drip-ledge caves on a rock on the opposite side of the road have been declared as a protected archaeological site by the same gazette and describe the location as follows:

-Despite the opposition by politically motivated non Buddhists, a small temple has been built where the old temple (before the LTTE terrorists brutal attacks on the clergy) was located.
-It is very unlikely that you would get any assistance traveling to the site from the predominately non Buddhist villagers who would rather prefer to see such sites disappear.
+Despite the opposition by politically motivated non-Buddhists, a small temple has been built where the old temple (before the LTTE terrorists’ brutal attacks on the clergy) was located.
+It is very unlikely that you would get any assistance travelling to the site from the predominately non-Buddhist villagers, who would rather prefer to see such sites disappear.

 References